Guaranteed Optimal Compositional Explanations for Neurons: Analysis

 \subsection{Explanation Analysis}

-This section addresses the question we originally posed about beam search–based algorithms: are the explanations they compute optimal?
-In general, the answer is no. Although beam search often identifies valid explanations, our analysis (\Cref{tab:diff}) shows that in the High Complexity settings between 10\% and 40\% of them differ from the optimal ones across several models studied in previous literature \citep{Mu2020}.
+This section addresses the question we originally posed about beam search–based algorithms: \textbf{are the explanations they compute optimal}?
+In general, the answer is \textbf{no}.
+Our analysis (\Cref{tab:diff,tab:diff_iou}) shows that, in the High Complexity settings, between 10\% and 40\% of them differ from the optimal ones across several models studied in previous literature \citep{Mu2020}: ResNet18~\citep{He2016}, AlexNet~\citep{Krizhevsky2012}, and DenseNet161~\citep{Huang_2017_CVPR}.
 We classify these differences into three categories: (1) explanations differ in both concepts and IoU, (2) explanations involve the same concepts but differ in how they are connected, resulting in different IoU, and (3) explanations share the same IoU but differ in the way the concepts are connected.

-The first category is the most prominent and often involves explanations connected by AND and AND NOT operators, suggesting that beam search struggles to express explanations that describe units specialized in recognizing complex scenarios.
-This discrepancy does not imply that the explanations produced by beam search are incorrect; they still capture meaningful alignments between the unit and the concepts expressed in the formulas.
-However, they often fall short of reflecting the highest degree of alignment that the unit actually exhibits.
-The second category includes cases where the optimal explanations are more precise and more aligned (e.g., from ((table OR sink) AND white-c) (IoU=0.036) to ((white-c AND table) OR sink) (IoU=0.040)).
-These differences are small and, in this case, we can consider the beam search explanations quite close and faithful to the optimal explanations.
+The first category is the most prominent and often involves explanations connected by AND and AND NOT operators, suggesting that beam search struggles to express explanations that describe units specialized in recognizing complex scenarios and falls short of reflecting the highest degree of alignment that the unit actually exhibits.